christopherpryer/toss-it-ride-share/README.md

 Another cool functionality would be to created a ranking and scoring system for users.
 This could be built off of logic surrounding features such as litter tossed, ride-time, participation, use frequency, etc.

+## Using this software
+There are several phases identified for the program's development.
+In order to compete in Philly Codefest 2019 I'll need to tackle simplified sprints.
+In an order of simple to complex:

+A. Python Package: from the perspective of social network platforms, this software in its simplest form can be a package that developers can integrate with their users.
+Every social network platform can allow for their users to register with the software and its environment.
+Then each user can utilize the low-level capabilities and ranking system.
+A.1.
+Install the package and its dependancies.
+A.2.
+Integrate the main wrapper with your user models.
+A.3.
+Surface resulting data and visuals, along with this software's data models representing ranking and user analytics.

+B. Python Package and Website: A with public-facing website to house ranking, independent participation, etc.
+TODO:

+C. Stand alone software: Mobile web app used similarly to Uber and Lyft but as a social platform.
+The most advanced version of this software could provide monetary dimensions.